CLARIAH/mediasuite-info/docs/faq/what-data.md

 ## Collections in the Media Suite

 The Media Suite aggregates metadata from audiovisual collections and related multi-media contextual sources that are maintained at cultural heritage and knowledge institutions in The Netherlands.
-For detailed information about the collections, see [the Media Suite registration system CKAN](http://mediasuitedata.clariah.nl/).
+For detailed information about the collections, see [the Media Suite data registry](http://mediasuitedata.clariah.nl/).